This is our review of the Best GPS Dog Tracker in 2022.

-With this GPS tracker collar by Kippy, you can find your dog in real-time throughout Europe; this is thanks to several integrated systems (GPS, LBS, WiFi, Glonas, and Bluetooth)
+With this tracker collar by Kippy, you can find your dog in real-time throughout Europe; this is thanks to several integrated tracking systems for dogs (GPS, LBS, WiFi, Glonas, and Bluetooth)

-It’s a high-quality tracker packed with extra features like the virtual fence and an impressive activity monitor ideal for dog conditioning and increasing your dog’s fitness; you can measure steps, calories, playtime and rest periods.
+It’s a high-quality tracker packed with extra features like the virtual fence and an impressive activity monitor ideal for conditioning a dog and increasing fitness; you can measure steps, calories, playtime and rest periods.

 The Kippy EVO is designed and manufactured in Italy and is equipped with a LED flashlight which we really liked and the battery life is also good at up to seven days.